 Taking appropriate action

-Our new enforcement strategy sets out the types of conduct that we will and will not accept.
-It also shows where we consider a particular form of misconduct to be especially serious.
+Our enforcement strategy sets out the types of conduct that we will not accept.
+It also shows the types of misconduct that we consider to be especially serious.

 On the horizon